tencent cloud

 })

-Tag filtering applies only to messages with assigned Tags.
-If the consumer does not specify a Tag when subscribing to a Topic, all messages in the Topic will be delivered to the consumer for processing.
+Tag-based message filtering applies only to messages with tags set.
+If no tag is set when a consumer subscribes to a topic, all messages in the topic will be delivered to the consumer for consumption.

-To enable tagged message, set the Properties field in ProducerMessage when sending messages and set the SubscriptionProperties field in ConsumerOptions when creating consumers.
+To enable message tagging, set the Properties field in ProducerMessage when a message is sent.
+In addition, you need to specify the SubscriptionProperties field in ConsumerOptions when a consumer is created.

-When you set the Properties field in ProducerMessage, the key is the tag name, and the value is fixed to TAGS.
+When the Properties field is set in ProducerMessage, the key is the tag name, and the value is a fixed value of TAGS.

-When you set the SubscriptionProperties field in ConsumerOptions, the key is the tag name to be subscribed to, and the value is the tag version, which is reserved for feature extension in the future and has no meaning currently.
-You can configure as follows:
+When the SubscriptionProperties field in ConsumerOptions is specified, the key is the name of the tag to be subscribed to, and the value is the version information of the tag.
+It is a reserved field and has no substantive meaning.
+It is used for subsequent feature expansion.
+The details are as follows:

 Java